Letters written by three different women (including Mary Shelley) form a new modern gateway to the closing chapters of Volume 1.

 When leaning towards biography this way, I’m indebted to the work of Shanon Lawson, an American scholar whose Mary Shelley Chronology & Resource site at Romantic Circles has been a help to people like me since 1998.
 Returning to the Brandeis letter, and the mysteriously shy author whose work Mary Shelley is touting to someone she knows at an unidentified publishing house, my search for a name led me back to the Internet Archive and into the sterling scholarship of Betty T. Bennett (born in Brooklyn!), who edited her complete letters in three volumes.
 Unfortunately, the second and third aren’t online, so I couldn’t look as deeply as I’d like.
 One candidate is “David Lyndsay,” the pen name of someone on whose behalf Mary Shelley is known to have interceded this way.
 In the course of her researches, Bennett discovered that this writer, whose name was Mary Diana Dods, used another male name and identity in her daily life: as Walter Sholto Douglas, she was the husband of one of Mary Shelley’s closest friends.
 Bennett’s book about the whole wild affair includes lists of Dods’s published and unpublished work under Lyndsay’s name; there’s nothing resembling the book title from the Brandeis letter.
 Nor was Lyndsay a novelist.

 I believe I’ve found a clue to a better possibility: in a footnote to a letter from Mary Shelley to Maria Grisborne dated August 1832.
 The footnote, on page 247 of the Selected Letters, also edited by Betty Bennett, reads, “Mary Shelley was assisting Maria Gisborne’s efforts to publish some writing.”
 Maria Grisborne was a novelist, she’d written an unpublished novel years before.
 Maybe she’d written a new one.
-Granted, the letter refers to “a young friend, of talent, ” and Maria Gisborne was 27 years older than Mary Shelley—in fact, she might have been her stepmother, only she refused William Godwin when he proposed to her after Mary Wollstonecraft’s death; the friendship with the daughter came much later, beginning in Italy.
-But the use of “young” helps to convince me.
-There’s a jocular tone to the letter as a whole that makes sense if she’s already kidding with the antiphrasis in the first line.
+Granted, the letter refers to “a young friend, of talent, ” and Maria Gisborne was 27 years older than Mary Shelley—in fact, she might have been her stepmother, only she refused William Godwin when he proposed to her after Mary Wollstonecraft’s death.
+But saying “young” makes sense if there’s an effort here to conceal her identity; if not, it also reads as a kind of flip antiphrasis that’s in keeping with the letter’s general breezy, offhand, almost jocular tone.